-We’ve created this guide to assist you in planning & preparing for your photography trip to the Grand Canyon.
+This guide photography gear checklist has been created to assist you in planning & preparing for your photography trip to the Grand Canyon.
 Being photographers we tend to obsess over our gear.
 Equally as important as bringing the right camera gear, is bringing the right personal gear to best cope with the high-desert environment of northern Arizona.

 Temperatures on the rim of the canyon can be range from summer highs in the low 90s to winter lows well below freezing.
 This is due to the elevation on the canyon’s rim.
 The altitude above sea-level on the South Rim ranges from 6,700 to 7,500 feet (2,040 to 2,290 meters), and on the North Rim it ranges from 8,000 to 8,803 feet (2,440 to 2,685 meters).
 The high altitude keeps things relatively cool, and quite pleasant during most of the summer.